The Machu Picchu hike along the Inca Trail of Peru draws millions of travelers every year. It's one of the most iconic treks on our planet.

 7. Get comfy at night

-Having a good night’s sleep on the Inca Trail is a must.
+A good night’s sleep on the Inca Trail is a must.

 Walking for 7 hours a day requires all your strength and you seriously don’t want a sleepless or uncomfortable night during the trail.